cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-diamond-snmp-integration.md

 The nodes that poll the SNMP devices. snmp_proxy is located on a separate compute node and snmp_manager_proxy on the Manager.

-To setup SNMP polling create a relationship for each device you want to poll.
+To setup SNMP polling, create a relationship for each device you want to poll.
 You need to add a preconfigure operation that will change the SNMPProxyCollector's configuration.
 In this operation's inputs you need to specify the following properties:

 * `port` (default: 161)
 * `community` (default: public)